 Abyssinica SIL is designed to work with two advanced font technologies, Graphite and OpenType.
 To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite or OpenType.

-Other suggestions are listed here: Applications Support.
+Other suggestions are listed here: Using Font Features.

 The ability to obtain the full benefits of this font is also dependent upon having means for Unicode character input.